sfbrigade/stop-covid19-sfbayarea/HOWTO_UPDATE_DATA.md

 This is a document for internal team members who can help update the latest statistics and county news data.
 It's easy!
 Anyone can update the statistic data on this GitHub repository site only.

-1. Check [Pull requests](https://github.com/sfbrigade/stop-covid19-sfbayarea/pulls) to see if there is any new data update request.
+As a starting point,check [Pull requests](https://github.com/sfbrigade/stop-covid19-sfbayarea/pulls) to see if there is any new data update request.

-There are 4 types of Pull requests
+There are 4 types of Pull requests.
+Please follow the steps below for each.

 ## GitHub action: data update